mackenziewritescode/interval-timer/README.md

-# Javascript Interval Timer
+# JavaScript Interval Timer

 Check it out [here](https://mackenziewritescode.github.io/interval-timer/).

-This app was written as an exercise in vanilla Javascript.
+This app was written as an exercise in vanilla JavaScript.
 Ironically I ended up using some jQuery, but that was mostly just to reduce clutter from having to write "document.getElementById..." and "addEventListener..." dozens of times.
 You know how it is.

 This simple timer app is made a bit more complex through the introduction of a second timer.
-The main timing functionality uses Javascript's `setInterval()` method to run a function named  `updateTime()` every second, and clears the interval upon pausing.
+The main timing functionality uses JavaScript's `setInterval()` method to run a function named  `updateTime()` every second, and clears the interval upon pausing.
 The time displayed is derived from the variable `secondsRemaining`, which is initially set to be the value of Timer 1, `timer1`.
 Most of the time, this function simply runs
 ```
 remainingSeconds = remainingSeconds - 1;
 $("#display").html(formatTime(remainingSeconds));  // updates the display with the current time remaining